Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 Feel free to check that $7^7 \pmod{58} = 1$.

 At this point you should be convinced that, assuming we can actually implement this $\times B^A \pmod{R}$ operation from the diagrams, we can recover its period by sampling from a frequency spectrum and using our handy-dandy python function.
-(Explaining exactly how to efficiently implement a modular exponentiation operation on a quantum computer is way more detail than I want to go.
+(Explaining exactly how to efficiently implement a modular exponentiation operation on a quantum computer is way more detail than I want to go into.
 If you're really interested, [I wrote a whole paper about it](/post/1712).)

 The only real missing piece now is... why the heck are we computing this period?!